 HELP CLINICAL RESEARCH TODAY

-We are looking for healthy males or females aged between 18 and 50, that may be eligible to participate in a clinical trial investigating a new type of formulation being developed for the treatment of sickle cell disease.
+If you are a healthy male aged between 18 and 55, then you may be eligible to participate in a clinical trial investigating a treatment being developed for a range of different diseases associated with fibrosis and inflammation.

 The main objectives of this study are as follows:

-- To investigate the concentration of hydroxycarbamide oral dispersible tablets (test product) in the blood, how this concentration changes over a period of time and to evaluate whether there are differences in the concentration of hydroxycarbamide in the blood between the hydroxycarbamide oral dispersible tablets (test product) and the hydroxycarbamide Siklos® oral film-coated tablet (reference product).
+- To investigate the concentration of RXC007 in the blood, how this changes over a period of time and to evaluate whether there are differences in the concentration between different dose strengths over time and between single or multiple doses.

-If you participate in this study, you will be required to stay at the Simbec-Orion clinical unit for a maximum period of 3 days (2 overnight stays) per treatment period followed by a post study follow-up visit 1-3 days after the last dose of hydroxycarbamide.
-The 2 treatment periods will be separated by a minimum period of 3 days (72 hours) and you should therefore ensure that you are able to commit to completing all visits before agreeing to participate in this study.
+If you are in the non-food effect groups, you will be required to stay at the Simbec-Orion clinical unit for a maximum period of 5 days (4 overnight stays) followed by a post study follow-up visit and you should therefore ensure that you are able to commit to completing this.

 Thank you for your interest in joining our panel of healthy volunteers, please register by completing the below form.